agambier/Marlin-AI3M/README.md

 ## Detailed changes:

 - Thermal runaway protection enabled
-- Stepper orientation flipped (you don't have to flip the connectors on the board anymore)
 - Linear advance unlocked (Off by default.
 [Research, calibrate](http://marlinfw.org/docs/features/lin_advance.html) and then enable with `M900 Kx`)
 - S-Curve Acceleration enabled
 - G26 Mesh Validation enabled